Zionchildren/Treasure-House/README.md

 2. About Us: Mission & Vision

-1) To make heaven.
+   a) To make heaven.

-2) To take as many people with us.
+   b) To take as many people with us.

-3) To have a member of RCCG in every family of all nations.
+   c) To have a member of RCCG in every family of all nations.

-4) To accomplish No. 1 above, holiness will be our lifestyle.
+   d) To accomplish No. 1 above, holiness will be our lifestyle.

-5) To accomplish No. 2 and 3 above, we will plant churches within five minutes walking distance in every city and town of developing countries and within five minutes driving distance in every city and town of developed countries.
+   e) To accomplish No. 2 and 3 above, we will plant churches within five minutes walking distance in every city and town of developing countries and within five minutes driving distance in every city and town         of developed countries.

-6) We will pursue these objectives until every Nation in the world is reached for the Lord Jesus Christ
+   f) We will pursue these objectives until every Nation in the world is reached for the Lord Jesus Christ

 Bios of our clergy and staff members.